bobheadxi/bobheadxi.github.io/_posts/2020-06-21-docker-sidecar.md

 While I'll generally refer to Grafana in this writeup, you can apply it to pretty much any service image out there.
 I also use Go here, but you can draw from the same concepts to leverage your language of choice as well.

+---

+> **⚠️ Update**: Since the writing of this post, we have pivoted on the plan (context: [sourcegraph#11452](https://github.com/sourcegraph/sourcegraph/issues/11452#issuecomment-648628953)) and most of the work here no longer lives in our Grafana distribution, but is instead a part of our Prometheus distribution - see [sourcegraph#11832](https://github.com/sourcegraph/sourcegraph/pull/11832) for the new implementation.
+You can explore the source code [on Sourcegraph](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/docker-images/prometheus).
+>
+> Most of this article still applies though, but with Prometheus + Alertmanager instead.

+---

 * TOC
 {:toc}